federicomariamassari/udacity-dand/README.md

 __Supporting lesson content:__ _[Data Analysis with R](https://eu.udacity.com/course/data-analysis-with-r--ud651)_ (Intermediate)

-__Textbook:__ Ryan Mitchell, [_Web Scraping with Python.
-Collecting Data from the Modern Web_](http://shop.oreilly.com/product/0636920034391.do), O'Reilly Media, 2015

-__Acquired familiarity with:__ Beautiful Soup, R, Plotly
+__Acquired familiarity with:__ Requests, Beautiful Soup, R

 [Link to project specification](projects/p4/dand-p4-project-specification.md)

 ### Overview
 _Choose one of Udacity's curated datasets or find one of your own and perform a complete exploratory data analysis using R: investigate relationships in one variable to multiple variables, distributions, outliers, and anomalies._

-This project focuses on the __exploration__ phase of the data analysis process:
+This project focuses on the __exploration__ step of the data analysis process: revealing meaningful links among variables through assorted and compelling visualisations.

 <table>
   <tr>